 Avoiding Mistakes

-One common mistake during future balance transfers is not transferring the entire balance.
-Ensure you transfer the complete rewards balance to avoid confusion.
-Be cautious with transfers close to account opening, as it may impact your credit score.
+One common mistake during future balance transfers is transferring only some of the balance.
+To avoid confusion, ensure you transfer the complete rewards balance.
+Be cautious with transfers close to account opening, as they may impact your credit score.

 Understanding Fees and Terms